DavidDerhy/api-docs/source/includes/_money_transfer.md

 #Money Transfer
-We differ between different types of money transfers.
-In generell we distinguish between the Fidor internal transfers (Fidor to Fidor money transfer) and external transfers (SEPA, GMT, FPS, BACS etc.).
+We differentiate between different types of money transfers.
+In general we distinguish between the Fidor internal transfers (Fidor to Fidor money transfer) and external transfers (SEPA, GMT, FPS, BACS etc.).

 ##Internal Transfer - Fidor to Fidor
 > Request body